elixir-europe/sco-community/docs/pages/about/contributing.md

 Once you are happy with the changes made, you can now create a **pull request** (PR) to the main page like so:

-1. Start by add you changes with `git add .`.
+1. Start by adding your changes with `git add .`.
 2. Commit them with `git commit -m 'SHORT MESSAGE OF WHAT YOU CHANGED'`.
 3. Do `git push` to upload your modifications to Github.
 4. Then on your Github page will appear a link to `contribute to the main repository via pull request`.